PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 	- **Circumstances**
 		- Halak has taken the offensive against Castar.
 Most of Castar's safehouses have been hit, however a majority of Castar's men are unaccounted for.
 		- Halak has taken total control of the HQ, however was forced to leave only a skeleton crew behind to run it due to his offensive against Castar.
-		- No intel on Castar's location, and Halak is believed to be somewhere inside the HQ.
+		- No intel on Castar's current location, however new intel indicates his forces will attack the HQ shortly.
+Halak is believed to be somewhere inside the HQ.
 		- Red Cloak Batallion (RCB) airships and foot soldiers are posted out-of-sight and are ready to make entry once the prisoners are secured and the anti-air cannons are destroyed.
+		- Entry will be made shortly before Castar's forces attack, which will be the distraction needed to rescue the prisoners.

 	- **Primary Objectives**
 		1. Rescue Aaron d'Cannith and Professor Baelin ir'Torn without being detected.